Why eSIM

 Pick a country or regional bundle that fits your route.
 Plans are prepaid.
 You see data amount, validity, and countries before you pay.
 You avoid postpaid roaming where the real cost shows up after you get home.

-After you buy, you get install steps for common phones—QR on iPhone, similar steps on many Android phones—and quick-start guides with screenshots.
+After you buy, you get install steps for common phones — QR on iPhone, similar steps on many Android phones — and quick-start guides with screenshots.
 Most people finish in minutes.
 Install before travel if you can, or after you land.
-Follow start rules so your plan does not begin too early.

 Multi-country trips stay simpler with one regional plan.
 One profile can cover several countries in one trip, depending on the bundle.
 Fewer receipts, fewer top-ups, fewer hotel-lobby fixes.